 The forts did not just have the warriors in them, but the Gorkhali troops had brought along their wives and children as well who would rain boulders down from the ramparts at the British.
 These families bore the brunt of the Company’s siege of the forts and the battles to conquer them.

 In November Amar Singh Thapa moved to Ramshehar Fort.
-Then within a month he again moved his base to Malaun, where winding roads isolated the fort.
+Then in January he again moved his base to Malaun, where winding roads isolated the fort.
 He then advised his son, Ranajor Singh Thapa to move his base from Nahan to Jaithak, 92km north-west of Malaun.

 The Assault at Jaithak